-Reassessment is required to be announced no later than 90 days after the fourth anniversary of an existing certificate.
-Ideally, the reassessment should start before this to ensure the new certificate can continue from the five-year expiry of the existing certificate.
+Reassessment should commence before the fourth anniversary of an existing certificate, so that the new certificate can continue from the five-year expiry of the existing certificate.

-There are two types of reassessment:
+There are two types of reassessment.

 Full reassessment: Requires that all steps and activities involved in initial full assessment are carried out.